-Justin Bieber and Hailey Baldwin Have Officially Set Their Wedding Date
+Justin Bieber And Hailey Baldwin Have Officially Set Their Wedding Date

-After spending almost four attempts to get married for the second time, Justin Bieber and Hailey Baldwin have officially settled on a date for their big wedding.
+After almost four attempts to get married for the second time, Justin Bieber and Hailey Baldwin have officially settled on a date for their big wedding.

 The wedding will reportedly take place in South Carolina.
-While the couple didn’t specify why they chose the south as the perfect location to say “I Do,” the choice has nothing to do with their hometown roots.
+While the couple didn’t specify why they chose the state as the perfect location to say “I do,” the choice has nothing to do with their hometown roots.
 Bieber was born and raised in Canada, while Baldwin and her family are New Yorkers.
 The couple’s wedding location will reportedly be at Palmetto Bluff, which is a residential community.

 Bieber and Baldwin quietly married at a courthouse in New York City on September 13, 2018.
 The wedding came just three months after the couple decided to date again after years of being on and off.
 The “I Don’t Care” singer and the model are reportedly using the second wedding to celebrate their union with their friends and family since they weren’t present for the first round of nuptials.

 The news of the couple’s official wedding date comes just days after it was reported that they were keeping the details of their wedding private.
-People previously shared that a source said the couple have been trying to “keep the wedding details quiet” but are “very excited” about what is to come.
+People previously shared that a source said the couple has been trying to “keep the wedding details quiet” but are “very excited” about what is to come.

 Baldwin shared back in 2018 how she had already envisioned her wedding.
 The influencer shared that she would want the wedding to be a family affair and have both her and Bieber’s siblings involved.